phidatahq/phidata/README.md

 0.019413s / 0.000001s ~ 19,413
 ```

-**Agno Agent instantiation is roughly 19000 times faster than Langgraph Agent instantiation**.
+In this particular run, **Agno Agent instantiation is roughly 19000 times faster than Langgraph Agent instantiation**.
 Sure, the runtime will be dominated by inference, but these numbers will add up as the number of Agents grows.

+Because there is a lot of overhead in Langgraph, the numbers will get worse as the number of tools grows and the number of Agents grows.

 ### Memory usage